Berwyn, Pennsylvania: Culture

-Berwyn is home of the Footlighters' Theater, a non-profit theater that has provided entertainment for over 80 years.
-Footlighters' Theater is the oldest community theater on the Philadelphia Main Line.
+Berwyn is home of the Footlighters Theater, a non-profit theater that has provided entertainment for over 80 years.
+Footlighters Theater is the oldest community theatre on the Philadelphia Main Line.

 Points of interest include the Easttown Public Library, the Upper Main Line YMCA, Teegarden Park and Glen Brook Farm.
 The Easttown Public Library was founded in 1905 and is a member of the Chester County Library System which consists of the 18 public libraries in the county.
 The Upper Main Line YMCA was founded in 1962 and sits on the former 124-acre summer estate owned by investment banker J. Gardner Cassatt, the brother of famed painter Mary Cassatt and railroad magnate Alexander Cassatt.

 Economy

-Ametek, Hardinge, Inc., Trinseo, Triumph Group, and TE Connectivity have their operational headquarters in Berwyn.
+Ametek, Hardinge, Inc., Trinseo, Triumph Group, and TE Connectivity have operational headquarters based in Berwyn.

 Education

-The public school system is Tredyffrin/Easttown School District, the second highest-rated school district in Pennsylvania, according to Niche.com's 2023 rankings.
+The public school system is Tredyffrin/Easttown School District.
 Schools serving portions of the Berwyn CDP are Beaumont and Devon elementary schools in Easttown Township and Hillside Elementary School in Tredyffrin Township.

 The district operates two middle schools, Tredyffrin/Easttown and Valley Forge, both in Tredyffrin Township.
-Conestoga High School, located in Tredyffrin, near the Berwyn CDP, serves the CDP; as does Tredyffrin-Easttown Middle School.
+Conestoga High School, located in Tredyffrin, and Tredyffrin-Easttown Middle School are located in the township.

 The Roman Catholic Archdiocese of Philadelphia operates area Catholic parish schools.
-In 2012 the Catholic grade school St. Monica closed.
+In 2012, the Catholic grade school in Berwyn, St. Monica, closed.